RhythmFormer: Extracting Patterned rPPG Signals based on Periodic Sparse Attention: Related Work

 The conventional attention mechanism poses a significant computational burden and demands substantial memory resources as it involves pair-wise token interaction across all spatial-temporal locations \cite{transformer,vivit}.
-Numerous solutions have been proposed to address this issue \cite{attention5,attention41,attention10}.
-Sparse attention has gained recent popularity, particularly fueled by the remarkable success of the Swin Transformer \cite{swintransformer}.
-Subsequent works have introduced various hand-crafted sparse attention, such as expanding windows \cite{mvit,attention44} or cross-shaped windows \cite{attention13}.
-Some endeavors aim to adapt sparse patterns to data, exemplified by DAT \cite{attention45}, TCFormer \cite{attention50}, and DPT \cite{attention4}.
-Biformer \cite{biformer} explores a dynamic, query-aware sparse attention mechanism, introducing new possibilities for sparse attention.
-Previous rPPG-related works \cite{physformer,physformer++,efficientphys,radiant} primarily employed coarse-grained global attention without incorporating sparse attention mechanisms.
-This might be attributed to two potential reasons: One is that rPPG information is present in the skin regions across all temporal periods, making it difficult to achieve sparse attention through hand-crafted static attention mechanisms; Another is that most of the sparse attention mechanisms mentioned above are designed for use on two-dimensional images, posing a challenge in their application to three-dimensional video data.
+As an effective solution, sparse attention has gained recent popularity \cite{swintransformer,mvit,biformer}.
+Previous rPPG works \cite{physformer,efficientphys,liu2024spikingphysformer} primarily employed coarse-grained global attention without incorporating sparse attention mechanisms.
+This might be attributed that rPPG information is present in the skin regions across all temporal periods, making it difficult to achieve sparse attention through hand-crafted static attention mechanisms.

+In contrast to global attention or static sparse attention in previous work, we embed the quasi-periodic nature of rPPG into the sparse attention mechanism.
+Based on the sparsity of temporal attention stemming from periodicity, we design a periodic sparse attention mechanism tailored to periodic tasks.
+This mechanism leverages periodicity to filter out a significant amount of redundant computations, enabling fine-grained sparse attention.